 To provide more visibility into the Node.js runtime, the Node.js language metrics feature surfaces additional language-specific time series metrics within Application Metrics.
 Node.js metrics include Aggregate Time Spent in Garbage Collection, Aggregate Garbage Collections, Event Loop Latency, and Event Loop Usage.

-This feature is currently in private beta.
-If you would like to be flagged in, or have questions or feedback, you can reach us at email@example.com.
+This feature is currently in public beta.
+If you have questions or feedback, you can reach us at email@example.com.

 Node.js language metrics are available for all paid dynos (Hobby and above) and Private Spaces.

 For general information on metrics display settings, please refer to the language runtime metrics parent document.

 First, enable the Language Metrics flag on your application.
 You can do this via the Dashboard or the CLI.
 To enable it through Dashboard, open the metrics preferences panel and turn on the both the Enhanced Language Metrics toggle and the Node Language Metrics toggle.

 Alternatively, to enable it through the Heroku CLI:

 $ heroku labs:enable "runtime-heroku-metrics" -a "my-app-name" $ heroku labs:enable "nodejs-language-metrics" -a "my-app-name"

 In order to use Node.js Metrics you must be running Node v8.0.0 or higher, the current LTS release.
 You can find the version you are using on your local machine by running: